noxify/gridsome-plugin-remark-embed/README.md

 # External Assets

-By default, the plugin do not append or load external assets, you have to add the following resources manually.
+By default, the plugin does not append or load external assets, you have to add the following resources manually.

 ## Twitter